-The Education and Care Unit (ECU) regulates each Tasmanian education and care service approved under the Education and Care Services National Law.
-As part of this function, the ECU assesses and rates each approved service against the National Quality Standard (NQS).
+The Education and Care Unit (ECU) regulates each education and care service approved under the National Law.
+As part of this function, the ECU assesses and rates each approved service against the National Quality Standard 2018 (NQS 2018).

-In accordance with the National Law and National Regulations, authorised officers from the ECU conduct assessment and rating visits to each service.
-During the visit, authorised officers gather information about the quality of the service's practices, which is used to inform the service's rating.
+In accordance with the National Law and National Regulations, authorised officers from the ECU conduct assessment and rating visits to education and care services.
+During the visit, authorised officers gather information about the quality of the service’s practices, which is used to inform the service’s rating.

 Assessment and rating process

 Assessment and rating is designed to be a collaborative process between the service and the regulatory authority.
 Authorised officers conduct a service visit to observe practice, sight documentation and discuss how the service is meeting the NQS and enhancing outcomes for children.

 Authorised officers gather evidence for each of the elements and standards of the National Quality Standard, under the following quality areas:

 Quality Area 4: Staffing arrangements

 Quality Area 6: Collaborative partnerships with families and communities